chasingmaxwell/lambda-patterns/.emdaer/README.emdaer.md

 ### Handler

+The `Handler` class facilitates common patterns in lambda handlers through some useful abstractions.
+For example, it processes events through a standard flow (`init` -> `process` -> `cleanup` -> `respond`) which allows you to alter and extend behavior in a repeatable way across multiple handlers.
+It also includes optional [profiling functionality](#enable-profiling) out-of-the-box!

 #### Simple Usage

-The `Handler` class provides some useful abstractions facilitating common patterns in lambda handlers.
 To start with, let's just look at the simplest example:

 ```javascript
 // ./handler.js